MikeyBeez/AITools/documents/architecturalguide.md

 Remember, AITools is in beta, which means you're not just a user - you're a pioneer!
 Every question, every bug report, every "what if" helps shape the future of AITools.
 So don't be shy - dive in, explore, and let's make AI magic together! 🌟🚀

 Happy coding, and may your AI conversations be ever insightful! 🧠💬✨

 # AITools

 ## Note:  It's my hope that this architecture will allow me to keep track of all the code as well as possible.
-It's important that ony core functionality exist in each module.
+It's important that only core functionality exist in each module.